-If you have concerns about a member of staff or volunteer, speak to the Head of School.
-If you have concerns about the Head of School, speak to the chair of the Local Governing Board.
+If you have either a 'low-level concern' or wish to make an allegation about a member of staff (in a paid or unpaid capacity, including supply staff, volunteers and contractors), speak to the Head of School.
+If you have concerns about the Head of School, speak to the chair of the Academy Committee.